 Free lift pass for children*

 |Equipment 6 Days||Description||White||Red||Black|

 |Child 3-5 yrs||Skis/poles/boots||£47||-||-|

 FREE skis/boots for children under 13yrs when both parents pre-book skis and boots.
+This offer must be reserved at the time of booking and may not be available later as date restrictions apply.
 FREE helmet included with child skis/snowboards.

 |Tuition||Ski - 3/5 Days - All levels||Snowboard - 3 Days - All levels|

 |6 Day Lift Pass||Low Season||Mid Season||High Season|